Stabilis Solutions (SLNG) vs. Its Rivals Head-To-Head Review

-Stabilis Solutions (NASDAQ:SLNG – Get Rating) is one of 22 publicly-traded companies in the “Natural gas distribution” industry, but how does it weigh in compared to its competitors?
-We will compare Stabilis Solutions to similar companies based on the strength of its analyst recommendations, valuation, dividends, risk, institutional ownership, profitability and earnings.
+Stabilis Solutions (NASDAQ:SLNG – Get Rating) is one of 22 publicly-traded companies in the “Natural gas distribution” industry, but how does it compare to its peers?
+We will compare Stabilis Solutions to related companies based on the strength of its earnings, dividends, analyst recommendations, valuation, profitability, institutional ownership and risk.

-2.4% of Stabilis Solutions shares are owned by institutional investors.
-Comparatively, 63.9% of shares of all “Natural gas distribution” companies are owned by institutional investors.
-74.9% of Stabilis Solutions shares are owned by insiders.
-Comparatively, 16.4% of shares of all “Natural gas distribution” companies are owned by insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company will outperform the market over the long term.

-Stabilis Solutions has a beta of 0.59, suggesting that its share price is 41% less volatile than the S&P 500.
-Comparatively, Stabilis Solutions’ competitors have a beta of 0.82, suggesting that their average share price is 18% less volatile than the S&P 500.

 Analyst Recommendations

-This is a summary of current ratings and target prices for Stabilis Solutions and its competitors, as reported by MarketBeat.com.
+This is a summary of recent recommendations and price targets for Stabilis Solutions and its peers, as reported by MarketBeat.com.

 |Sell Ratings